 Weight and Folded Size

-Becuase it is a jogging tyle stroller the Thule is not ideal for weight and folded size with a score of 4 of 10.
+Because it is a jogging tyle stroller, the Thule is not ideal for weight and folded size with a score of 4 of 10.
 The BOB Revolution Flex is over 2 lbs heavier, but smaller when folded with the Thule weighing 26.3 lbs and measuring 15,388 cubic inches.
-The BOB is 14,497.06 cubic inches.
-Neither is excellent if you need to fit your car seat stroller in small spaces.
-However, if you want a one and done stroller you can jog with, the trade-off maybe worth it.
+Neither is good if you need to fit your car seat stroller in small spaces.
+However, if you want a one and done stroller you can jog with, the trade-off may be worth it.
 You can fold the stroller with the car seat adapters in place, but it will make the folded product even bulkier.

 You can't beat the impressive maneuverability of the large swivel front wheel on the Urban Glide 2 which earned it a 9 of 10.
-With large rubber, air-filled tires the Urban Glide 2 moves smoothly over almost any surface with the wheel locked and can make tight turns with the swivel unlocked.
+With large rubber, air-filled tires it moves smoothly over almost any surface with the wheel locked and can make tight turns with it unlocked.
 It has adjustable tracking to keep you moving straight and can be used as a jogger when your little one is closer to a year old.

 Ease of Use

 The Urban Glide 2 isn't the easiest to use as a car seat stroller earning only 6 of 10 for this metric.

 Fold and Unfold

-The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand if you need to.
+The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand.
 The Urban Glide 2 has a new automatic lock and it self-stands if the handlebar is adjusted correctly.